BohdanChuprynka/Sentiment-Analysis-Model/README.md

 > **THIS REPOSITORY IS NOT MAINTAINED ANYMORE**

 # Installation Guide
-1. Clone this repository in preffered path:
+1. Clone this repository in preferred path:
 ```python
 git clone https://github.com/BohdanChuprynka/Sentiment-Analysis-Model.git
 ```